 Q: What is the GDPR?

 A: “GDPR” stands for General Data Protection Regulation.
 The GDPR is the new Data Protection Regulation and replaces the older Directive 95/46/EC.
-The law of 2 August 2002 on the protection of personal data will be reviewed.
-The GDPR will come into effect on 25 May 2018.
+The GDPR came into effect on 25 May 2018.
+The law of 2 August 2002 on the protection of personal data has been reviewed by the law of 1st August 2018.
 Although the main principles of the GDPR are basically the same as those enshrined in earlier legislation, it does include a number of new elements (in relation to the rights data subjects enjoy and the obligations subcontractors are bound by, for instance).

-A: The SECUREX GDPR action plan features the following 5 main strands (workstreams):
+A: The SECUREX integrated the following 5 main strands in its business processes: